TriPed-Robot/joint_level_control/error_handling.md

 # Error handling
 ## Idea
-Since wrong sensor readings can cause catastrophic failure of the Triped, it is important to find out when such incorrect readings occur and to deal with them accordingly.
+Since wrong sensor readings can cause catastrophic failure of the TriPed, it is important to find out when such incorrect readings occur and to deal with them accordingly.
 The general idea of error handling is to check each step of the SPI transfer from the beaglebone to the sensor for errors and to set the hardware interface into an error state, should the errors accumulate.
 The error types can also be weighted differently, depending on how critical they are in the operation of the motors.
 Also, since higher-level control blocks depend on the lower levels, the state of the lower levels need to be broadcasted.
 This is done via ROS diagnostic topics.